 Trouble Paying Taxes?

 We understand you may sometimes have difficulty making your payments.
-When you do, the CDTFA is ready to work with you to find the best available solution.
+When you do, we are ready to work with you to find the best available solution.
 Let us help you avoid penalties and interest.
-If you find yourself behind on taxes and fees administered by the CDTFA, contact us as soon as possible.
+If you find yourself behind on taxes and fees administered by us, contact us as soon as possible.

 concerned couple